opax92/movies/README.md

 }
 ```

+When ID hasn't exists then 404 code status will be returned.
+When ID has wrong format(for example too long) then 400 code status will be returned.

 * to get all movies sorted by rating please use GET request.

 ## Responses for add movie request: